 Bihac through time

-The old town, whose name was mentioned for the first time back in 1260 in the charter of the Croatian - Hungarian king Bela IV, is waiting to be explored.
+With these few lines we would like to draw your attention to this old town whose name was mentioned for the first time back in 1260 in the charter of the Croatian - Hungarian king Bela IV.
+Explore historic town of Bihac!

 Thanks to abundant archeological remains of the tribe, Bihac has become an important center of the lapodes' cultural heritage.
 Today, you can learn more about the the first known residents of these territories at the Museum of Una-Sana Canton in Bihac.
 Worth visiting!